-Left untreated, kleptomania can result in severe emotional, legal and financial problems.
-For example, many people with known kleptomania have been arrested for shoplifting.
-Because you know stealing is wrong but you feel powerless to resist the impulse, you may be wracked by guilt, shame, self-loathing and humiliation.
+Left untreated, kleptomania can result in severe emotional, family, legal, work and financial problems.
+For example, you know stealing is wrong but you feel powerless to resist the impulse, so you may be wracked by guilt, shame, self-loathing and humiliation.
 You may otherwise lead a moral, upstanding life and be confused and upset by your compulsive stealing.

 - Alcohol and substance abuse